cd ../blog

 Audit log retention Set to Permanent Supports IR, forensics, and compliance evidence

-Audit log fields Review available fields Captures access metadata; adequate for access logging
+Audit log fields Review available fields Captures access metadata, adequate for access logging

-Conversation content in logs Plan around the absence of this Platform limitation; not currently available
+Conversation content in logs Plan around the absence of this Platform limitation, not currently available

 Owner notification on export Not available today Add compensating controls

-ConfigureSet audit log retention to permanent and build IR procedures around the available fields
+ConfigureSet audit log retention to permanent

 Plan For This GapConversation content is not in audit logs, so your IR playbook must account for this

 This is the most significant platform-level security gap in Claude Enterprise today.
 During a security incident, including data exfiltration, prompt injection, or insider threat, you will need conversation content to assess scope and impact.
 Audit logs alone will not give you this.
-Plan accordingly:
+Plan accordingly.

 • Develop a Claude Enterprise IR playbook before you need it.
 Document what data is and is not available, how to export it, and when to escalate to Anthropic support.